jt-rose/rxp/README.md

 ## Quick Guide

-The RXP constructor works by accepting a string argument, escaping any special characters, and then modifying the string argument using descriptive object methods to apply wanted behavior.
+The RXP constructor works by accepting either a string, escaping any special characters, and then modifying the string argument using descriptive object methods to apply wanted behavior.
 When the prepared regex string is ready, it can be transformed to a regex literal (`/regex/`) with any desired flags applied.

 ```javascript
 const regexSearch = init("text", " with ", "unescaped []")